Ange Stannett

-Angelique Stannett (born 15 April 1997) is an Australian rules footballer playing for the Fremantle Football Club in the AFL Women's (AFLW).
+Angelique Stannett (born 15 April 1997) is an Australian rules footballer and the captain of the Fremantle Football Club in the AFL Women's (AFLW).
 She is a former soccer player for Perth Glory in the W-League.

 Early life

 Stannett was born in New Zealand, arriving in Australia with her family at the age of three.

 Soccer career

 Stannett took up soccer at the age of six, playing for Sutherlands Park in the southern suburbs of Perth.
 Stannett played six matches for Perth Glory during the 2015–16 W-League season.